quintans/goSQL/README.md

 ## Native SQL

 It is possible to execute native SQL.
-The the next example demonstrates the execution of a MariaDB query.
+The the next example demonstrates the execution of a MySQL query.

 ```go
 // get the database connection